 Early in the mornings on leaving my bedroom, if it was sunny outside, I was fascinated to see a small image that regularly appeared on the wall in the passageway directly opposite the dining room door.
 Keyhole-shaped and upside down, it was a perfectly-focused and exact image of our damson orchard and barn as seen through the Georgian windows (and half-net curtain) of the dining room.
-Later, I identified this as a genuine camera obscura image projected four feet from the keyhole onto the wall in the passageway; a darkened chamber when the door was shut.
+I ran into the kitchen and tugged on my grandfather’s sleeve in excitement.
+It was 1962 and I was 5 years old.
+It was over a decade later that I identified this as a genuine camera obscura image projected four feet from the keyhole onto the wall in the passageway; a darkened chamber when the door was shut.
 Quite by chance, the angle of the bright sunlight and a gap of fifteen feet from the window to the door meant that the keyhole acted as a lens.
-I photographed it much later once I had the skills and equipment to do so.
+I photographed it once I had the skills and equipment to do so.

 This camera obscura was the inspiration that led to my life ‘With Photography’.